$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Alexander and -type invariants

-\bd The $i$-th homology group $H_i(X^\nu, R)$ of $C_{*}(X^{\nu},R)$, regarded as a finitely generated $\Gamma_R$-module, is called {\it the $i$-th homology Alexander module of the pair $(X,\nu)$ with $R$-coefficients}. $ \Delta(H_{i}(X^\nu,R))$ is called {\it the $i$-th Alexander polynomial of $(X,\nu)$ with $R$-coefficients}, denoted by $\Delta_{i}(X^\nu,R)$.
+\bd The $i$-th homology group $H_i(X^\nu, R)$ of $C_{*}(X^{\nu},R)$, regarded as a finitely generated $R[t,t^{-1}]$-module, is called {\it the $i$-th homology Alexander module of the pair $(X,\nu)$ with $R$-coefficients}. $ \Delta(H_{i}(X^\nu,R))$ is called {\it the $i$-th Alexander polynomial of $(X,\nu)$ with $R$-coefficients}, denoted by $\Delta_{i}(X^\nu,R)$.

 Consider the case $R=\Z$.
 Note that $\Delta_i(X^\nu,\Z)$ is only defined up to multiplication by a unit in $\Z[t,t^{-1}]$.
 But there is a unique representative of the associate class with no negative powers of $t$, non-zero constant term and positive coefficient for the leading term.
-We use the notation $\Delta_i(X^\nu)$ to denote this representative.
-In particular, $\Delta_i(X^\nu)$ is an integer valued polynomial. \ed Note that the homology Alexander modules and Alexander polynomials are homotopy invariants for the pair $(X,\nu)$.
-In degree 1, $\Delta_1(X^\nu,R)$ depends only on $\pi_1(X)$ and $\nu$.
+We simply use the notation $\Delta_i(X^\nu)$ to denote this representative.
+In particular, $\Delta_i(X^\nu)$ is an integer valued polynomial. \ed